GiorgioSpadaccini/informative-horseshoe-rulefit/README.md

 The code is divided into three folders, each for a different dataset on which the informative Horseshoe RuleFit is tried: Friedman 1, Extra dataset, and Helius dataset.

-- For the two synthetic datasets Friedman 1 and Extra, the code is split into two files: the file _Simulation.Rmd_ generates the data and fits all models on it.
+- For the two synthetic datasets Friedman 1 and Extra, the code is split into two files: the file _Simulation.Rmd_ generates the data and fits all models on it, thus it needs to be run first.
 The file _Comparison.Rmd_ uses the fitted models produced from the _Simulation.Rmd_ file to compare the quality of fit and the importance measures.
 - For the Helius dataset, all code is in the _Code.Rmd_ file.
 The code is provided but cannot be run without data, for which access needs to be requested.

-All model fits and computationally intense intermediate objects are saved in _.Rda_ files.
-The code currently avoids re-generating any of these objects.
-In order to enforce generating them from scratch, remove _eval=F_ from the code chunks that generate them.

 ## Data